QASymphony/appium-samples/README.md

 ## Reporting test result to qTets Manager ##

-Up to this point, we have configured the nodejs code in the Appium Universal Agent's Execute Command to kick off the *pytest* program and specify that the test should generate result under CSV format via the use of *pytest-csv* module (via the notation of **--csv**, as shown below (line 118 to 124 in the Execute Command)
+Up to this point, we have configured the nodejs code in the Appium Universal Agent's Execute Command to kick off the *pytest* program and specify that the test should generate result under CSV format via the use of **--csv** parameter, as shown below (line 118 to 124 in the Execute Command)

 ```
 ...